-- (2) Establish an effective system to obtain and use feedback and input from residents and resident representatives on an ongoing basis and communicate QAPI priorities with the resident council on a regular basis. - (1)(3) Establish a quality assurance committee that shall will meet on an ongoing basis, but at least quarterly to systematically: - (a) Monitor and evaluate the quality of care and quality of life provided in the home; - (b) Track, conduct a root cause analysis, investigate, and monitor incidents, accidents, and events that have occurred in the home; - (c) Track and monitor the effectiveness of the infection control program; - (d) Identify problems and trends; and - (e) Develop and implement appropriate action plans to correct identified problems; and - (2) Participate in at least one quality improvement project every two years from those approved by the department of aging through the nursing home quality initiative established under section 173.60 of the Revised Code. - (D) The records of meetings of the quality assurance committee by this rule are not required subject to be disclosed disclosed to the director.
-The nursing home shall will document, and the director shall will verify through interviews with committee members and, as necessary, direct care staff, that: - (1) The home has a quality assurance committee which addresses quality concerns; - (2) Staff know how to access that process; and - (3) The committee has established a protocol or method for addressing specific quality problems in the nursing home that the home believes to have now been resolved. - (E) Good faith attempts by the committee to identify and correct quality deficiencies will not be used as a basis for sanctions.
+- (C) Each nursing home shall-will establish and maintain an ongoing quality assurance and performance improvement (QAPI) program to address all systems of care and management practices, including clinical care, quality of life, and resident choice.
+As part of the QAPI program, each home shallwill, at minimum: - (1) Ensure the involvement of the following personnel in the QAPI program: - (a) Medical director; - (b) Nursing Home administrator; - (c) Director of nursing; - (d) Activities director; - (e) Social services director; - (f) Dietary manager; - (g) Infection control coordinator; - (h) A representative from the nursing home's contracted pharmacy; - (i) A representative from the nursing home's nurse aides staff; and - (j) The resident council president or their designee. - (1) (2) Establish a quality assurance committee that shall will meet on an ongoing basis, but at least quarterly to systematically: - (a) Monitor and evaluate the quality of care and quality of life provided in the home; - (b) Track, conduct a root cause analysis, investigate, and monitor incidents, accidents, and events that have occurred in the home; - (c) Track and monitor the effectiveness of the infection control program; - (d) Identify problems and trends; and - (e) Develop and implement appropriate action plans to correct identified problems; and - (2) Participate in at least one quality improvement project every two years from those approved by the department of aging through the nursing home quality initiative established under section 173.60 of the Revised Code. - (D) The records of meetings of the quality assurance committee by this rule are not required subject to be disclosed disclosure to the director.
+The nursing home shall will document, and the director shall verify through interviews with committee members and, as necessary, direct care staff, that: - (1) The home has a quality assurance committee which addresses quality concerns;

-(F) The administrator is obligated to ensure that the nursing home participate in at least one quality improvement project every two years per section 3721.07 of the Revised Code.
+- (2) Staff know how to access that process; and - (3) The committee has established a protocol or method for addressing specific quality problems in the nursing home that the home believes to have now been resolved. - (E) Good faith attempts by the committee to identify and correct quality deficiencies will not be used as a basis for sanctions. - (F) The administrator is obligated to ensure that the nursing home participate in at least one quality improvement project every two years from those approved by the department of aging through the nursing home quality initiative established under section 173.60 of the Revised Code.